AguadaC/fastApi-app/README.md

 - **Errors Raised:**
   - `StudentAlreadyExists`: If a student with the provided DNI already exists.

+- **Flow of information**

+Let's suppose that each piece of information has a valid type.

+- The student's existence is validated by his or her DNI.
+If the DNI is in the database an [exception](#exceptions-and-status-codes) will be raised.
+- If no exception is triggered the student will be created.

 ##### Get All Leads

 - **HTTP Method:**